httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 The size of most types defined by Structured Headers is not limited; as a result, extremely large header fields could be an attack vector (e.g., for resource consumption).
 Most HTTP implementations limit the sizes of size of individual header fields as well as the overall header block size to mitigate such attacks.

-It is possible for parties with the ability to inject new HTTP header fields to change the meaning of a Structured Headers.
+It is possible for parties with the ability to inject new HTTP header fields to change the meaning of a Structured Header.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

 --- back